priyamghosh0412/Spotify-Billboard-Prediction/README.md

 ## Data and Features
-A sample of 19000 Spotify songs was downloaded from [Kaggle](https://www.kaggle.com/edalrami/19000-spotify-songs), which included songs from various Spotify albums.
-Additionally, Billboard charts from 1964-2018 were scraped from Billboard and Wikipedia.
+A sample of songs was downloaded from [Kaggle](https://www.kaggle.com/danield2255/data-on-songs-from-billboard-19992019/download) and [The million songs](http://millionsongdataset.com/pages/getting-dataset/) which included songs from various albums.
+Concatenated these two datasets into a bigger one which consists of 9227 songs.

-Using Spotify's Audio Features & Analysis API, the following [features](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/) were collected for each song:
+The dataset consists of these audio features which was used to predict the hit of a song.
  - **Mood**: Danceability, Valence, Energy, Tempo
 - **Properties**: Loudness, Speechiness, Instrumentalness
 - **Context**: Liveness, Acousticness

-Additonally, lyrics were collected for each song using the [Musixmatch API](https://developer.musixmatch.com/documentation/api-reference/track-lyrics-get).
-I took a bag-of-words NLP approach to build a highly sparse (86%) matrix of unique words.

 After cleaning the data, a dataset of approx. 10000 songs was created.